Aha43/Nam/README.md

 - [Milestones](./doc/Milestone_Goals.md)
 - [Changelog](./CHANGELOG.md)

+Also there is a developers log (the AI) [Developers log](https://github.com/Aha43/Nam/tree/main/doc/developerslog)

 ## Current Status

 The main branch is currently working towards the **1.0.0 release**.
 See the [Changelog](./CHANGELOG.md) for details.